-UHI Outer Hebrides, Centre for Health Sciences
+UHI North, West and Hebrides, Centre for Health Science

 Nursing education in the Highlands and Western Isles has a long and successful history, more recently nursing degrees have been awarded by the University of Stirling and the experienced staff delivering these award-winning programmes will continue to do so with the University of Highlands and Islands.